binhanle/keyboard-snooping/docs/index.md

 Even though we do not care that much about the sampling rate.
 The displacement calculation, double integration, also result in a large error.
 At the same time, transferring a sequence of data into a single value means we have to lose details.

 So, manually extracting displacement data is not feasible.
-We directly put all raw into the machine learning model for training and testing.
+We directly put all raw data into the machine learning model for training and testing.

 ### 5.2.
 Motion Sensor Selection